onzfonz/comp227/src/content/5/en/part5d.md

 }
 ```

-We could make the test ensure that the error message is rendered to the correct component, that is, the component with the CSS class <i>error</i>:
+We could make the test ensure that the error message is rendered to the correct component, that is, the component with the CSS class `error`:

 ```js
 it('login fails with wrong password', function() {